 16.73 Purchase state-made articles.
-All materials, supplies, apparatus, equipment and other things required to be furnished by the department of administration which are manufactured at the state prison or at any of the other public institutions of the state shall be purchased by the said department of administration from said prison or institution.
+All materials and services required to be furnished by the department which are manufactured or produced at the institutions of the state shall be purchased from said institutions when such products or services conform to the specifications prepared by the department.
+History: 1967 c.
+106.

-16.74 Requisitions: disposal of surplus items.
+16.74 Requisitions; disposal of surplus items.
 Except as otherwise provided in ss.

-16.71 to 16.82 and in the rules adopted pursuant thereto, all supplies, materials, equipment and contractual services shall be purchased for and furnished to any office only upon requisition to the department of administration.
-The department of administration of requisitions and shall prescribe rules as to time and manner of submitting such requisitions for processing.
-It shall also provide rules for the transfer of surplus supplies, materials and equipment in any department to another which may have need therefor, and for the disposal by private or public sale of supplies, materials and equipment.
-In either case due credit shall be given to the department releasing same.
-History: 1965 c.
-429.
+16.71 to 16.82 and in the rules adopted pursuant thereto, all supplies, materials, equipment and contractual services shall be purchased for and furnished to any office only upon requisition to the department.
+The department shall prescribe the form, contents, number and disposition of requisitions and shall prescribe rules as to time and manner of submitting such requisitions for processing.
+It shall also provide rules for the declaration as surplus of supplies, materials and equipment in any agency and for the transfer to other agencies or for the disposal by private or public sale of supplies, materials and equipment.
+In either case due credit shall be given to the agency releasing same.

 16.75 Buy on low bid, exceptions.
 (1) All materials, supplies, equipment and contractual services except as otherwise provided in subs.
 (3) and (7), when the estimated cost exceeds \$3,000, shall be purchased from the lowest responsible bidder.
-All orders awarded or contracts made by the department of administration shall be awarded to the lowest responsible bidder, taking into consideration the location of the institution or agency, the qualities of the articles to be supplied, their conformity with the specifications, the purposes for which they are required and the date of delivery, but preference shall always be given to materials, supplies and provisions of Wisconsin producers, distributors, suppliers and retailers.
-Bids shall be received only in accordance with such standard specifications as may be adopted by the department of administration in the manner provided in this subsection.
+All orders awarded or contracts made by the department shall be awarded to the lowest responsible bidder, taking into consideration the location of the institution or agency, the quantities of the articles to be supplied, their conformity with the specifications, the purposes for which they are required and the date of delivery, but preference shall always be given to materials, supplies and provisions of Wisconsin producers, distributors, suppliers and retailers.
+Bids shall be received only in accordance with such standard specifications as are adopted by the department as provided in this subsection.
 Any or all bids may be rejected.
 Each bid, with the name of the bidder, shall be entered on a record, and each record with the successful bid indicated shall, after the award or letting of the contract, be opened to public inspection.
 Due notice inviting proposals shall be published as a class 2 notice, under ch.
 985, and the bids shall not be opened until at least 7 days from the last day of publication.
 The official advertisement shall give a clear description of the article to be purchased, the amount of the bond or check to be submitted as surety with the bid and the date of public opening.